 Requirements for the B.A. or B.S. with a Spanish and Hispanic Studies Minor.
 To earn the Bachelor of Arts or Bachelor Science degree with a major in Bible & Theology and Spanish and Hispanic Studies Minor, students must complete the following degree components:

-Arts & Sciences Core for B.A. or B.S.
-46 credits

-Bible & Theology Major 33 credits

-General Electives 24 credits

-Spanish and Hispanic Studies Minor (face-to-face) 21 credits
+General Electives 24 credits Spanish and Hispanic Studies Minor (face-to-face) 21 credits

-TOTAL: 124 credits